Understanding CPR Success Rates: Effectiveness and Influencing Factors

 Cases of Cardiac Arrest in the United States

 There are more than 356,000 out-of-hospital cardiac arrests annually in the United States.
 According to the Heart and Stroke Statistics report from the American Heart Association, cardiac arrest remains a public health crisis.
 Unfortunately, almost 90% of these cases are fatal.
 Many die in this situation because only 46% of victims get CPR from bystanders.
-And in instances where CPR was performed, it may have come after the heart had been stopped for several minutes.
+And in instances where CPR was performed, it has come after the heart had been stopped for several minutes.
 So the sooner you take action, the better the outcomes for a person suffering an out-of-hospital cardiac arrest.

 Is CPR Effective?